-The rationale behind many of the decision options in this section is discussed in greater detail in the IUCN Guidelines for Reintroduction.
+The rationale behind many of the decision options in this section is discussed in greater detail in the IUCN Reintroduction Guidelines (IUCN/SSC RSG in prep.).
 It is important to note that these Guidelines make a clear distinction between the different options for returning animals to the wild.
-These are elaborated on the next page.
+These are elaborated below.

-Reintroduction: an attempt to establish a population in an area that was once part of the range of the species but where it has become extinct.
+Reintroduction: an attempt to establish a population in an area that was once part of the range of the species but from which it has become extinct.

 Some of the best known reintroductions have been of species that were extinct in the wild.
 Examples include: Père David's deer Elaphurus davidianus and the Arabian oryx Oryx leucoryx.
-Other reintroduction programmes have involved species that existed in some parts of their historical range but that had been eliminated from other areas; the aim of these programmes is to re-establish a population in an area, or region, from which the species has disappeared.
+Other reintroduction programmes have involved species that existed in some parts of their historical range but had been eliminated from other areas; the aim of these programmes is to re-establish a population in an area, or region, from which the species has disappeared.
 An example of this type of reintroduction is the recent reintroduction of the swift fox Vulpes velox in Canada.